luanft/bible_corpus/README.md

-# bible_corpus
+# bible corpus
+## Dominus illuminatio mea

-Bible corpus using LLM.
-Dominus illuminatio mea
+A RAG system for Bible corpus using LLM.